Square One Television: The Announcer

 At the beginning of each sketch, an off-screen voice told either Mathman or Mr. Glitch what his mission would be.
 Then, a warning was issued to the playing character stating "He will eat you if you are wrong."
 He also congratulated Mathman and awarded him a free game if he finished the game perfectly.

 Dirk Niblick of the Math Brigade

-Dirk Niblick of the Math Brigade is a cartoon segment on the PBS television show Square One TV.
+The "Dirk Niblick of the Math Brigade" segment was an animated cartoon.

 The title character, Lt.
 Dirk Niblick, is tasked in each segment with helping friends through practical dilemmas through the use of mathematics.
 Episodes frequently center on outsmarting scam artists who use deceptive language to attempt to trick the protagonists out of money or property.
 Most episodes also feature Dirk having one or more telephone conversations with his mother.
 Supporting characters on the show include Dirk's two young friends, the brother-and-sister pair Fluff and Fold Noodleman, and Dirk's neighbor, Mr. Beasley.
 The Dirk Niblick segments are similar in appearance to the 1965 cartoon Roger Ramjet; Fred Crippen animated for both, and Gary Owens voiced both title characters.